-- (A) THERE IS AN IRREPLACEABLE NATURAL AREAS PROGRAM IN THE DEPARTMENT. - (B) THE PURPOSE OF THE PROGRAM IS TO PRESERVE MARYLAND'S NATIVE BIODIVERSITY ON STATE-OWNED LAND MANAGED BY THE DEPARTMENT FOR CURRENT AND FUTURE RESIDENTS OF THE STATE.
+(A) THERE IS AN IRREPLACEABLE NATURAL AREAS PROGRAM IN THE DEPARTMENT.

-ON OR BEFORE JULY 1, 2023, THE DEPARTMENT SHALL ADOPT REGULATIONS TO CARRY OUT THIS SUBTITLE, INCLUDING REGULATIONS:

-- (1) DESIGNATING IRREPLACEABLE NATURAL AREAS ON STATE-OWNED LAND MANAGED BY THE DEPARTMENT; AND (2) ESTABLISHING MANAGEMENT OBJECTIVES FOR IRREPLACEABLE NATURAL AREAS, INCLUDING: - (I) A MAP DEPICTING BOUNDARIES FOR EACH AREA; (II) A DESCRIPTION OF THE UNIQUE FEATURES AND THREATS FOR EACH AREA; AND (III) COMPATIBLE AND INCOMPATIBLE ACTIVITIES FOR EACH AREA.
+(B) THE PURPOSE OF THE PROGRAM IS TO PRESERVE MARYLAND'S NATIVE BIODIVERSITY ON STATE-OWNED LAND MANAGED BY THE DEPARTMENT FOR CURRENT AND FUTURE RESIDENTS OF THE STATE.
+3-503.
+ON OR BEFORE JULY 1, 2023, THE DEPARTMENT SHALL ADOPT REGULATIONS TO CARRY OUT THIS SUBTITLE, INCLUDING REGULATIONS: (1) DESIGNATING IRREPLACEABLE NATURAL AREAS ON STATE-OWNED LAND MANAGED BY THE DEPARTMENT; AND (2) ESTABLISHING MANAGEMENT OBJECTIVES FOR IRREPLACEABLE NATURAL AREAS, INCLUDING: (I) A MAP DEPICTING BOUNDARIES FOR EACH AREA; (II) A DESCRIPTION OF THE UNIQUE FEATURES AND THREATS FOR EACH AREA; AND (III) COMPATIBLE AND INCOMPATIBLE ACTIVITIES FOR EACH AREA.
 SECTION 2.
 AND BE IT FURTHER ENACTED, That this Act shall take effect June 1, 2022.
 Approved by the Governor, May 16, 2022 (Ch.
 420 2022 LAWS OF MARYLAND).

-As published in the Maryland Register on August 25, 2023 Volume 50, Issue 17, Pages 761-784

-Subtitle 03 WILDLIFE

-08.03.17 Irreplaceable Natural Areas

-Authority: Natural Resources Article, §3-503, Annotated Code of Maryland

-Notice of Final Action

-[23-091-F-I]

-On August 15, 2023, the Secretary of Natural Resources adopted new Regulations .01 and .02 under a new chapter, COMAR 08.03.17 Irreplaceable Natural Areas.
+As published in the Maryland Register on August 25, 2023 Volume 50, Issue 17, Pages 761-784 Subtitle 03 WILDLIFE 08.03.17 Irreplaceable Natural Areas Authority: Natural Resources Article, §3-503, Annotated Code of Maryland Notice of Final Action [23-091-F-I] On August 15, 2023, the Secretary of Natural Resources adopted new Regulations .01 and .02 under a new chapter, COMAR 08.03.17 Irreplaceable Natural Areas.
 This action, which was proposed for adoption in 50:13 Md.
 R. 517-520 (June 30, 2023), has been adopted as proposed.
 Effective Date: September 4, 2023.

-JOSH KURTZ Secretary of Natural Resources

-B. Land Management Projects Include:
+JOSH KURTZ Secretary of Natural Resources B. Land Management Projects Include:

-- 1. Continuation of the ecosystem restoration project involving control of invasive and exotic plants forest wide.
+1. Continuation of the ecosystem restoration project involving control of invasive and exotic plants forest wide.
 Follow-up monitoring and retreatment, where necessary, will continue for the 31-acre NNIS control project in Compartments 30 and 32 completed in FY-23 that focused on herbicide treatments on Japanese barberry (Berberis thunbergii) and multi-flora rose (Rosa multiflora).
-Treatment efforts will be expanded into the adjacent stands in an effort to further control these unwanted species. - 2.
-Two Silvicultural projects including:
+Treatment efforts will be expanded into the adjacent stands in an effort to further control these unwanted species.
+A recently discovered infestation of wisteria vine in Compartment 34 has been treated with both foliar and systemic herbicides, which have limited the spread of the invasive species, but have not eradicated it from the site.
+Follow up monitoring and treatments will be administered until the plant is no longer found on the site.
+2. A red spruce (Picea rubens) and balsam fir (Abies balsamea) conservation project will be implemented in the West Piney Mountain ESA/INA.
+The project will focus on the protection and rejuvenation of existing isolated populations of both species via deer exclosures, competition removal and supplemental plantings.
+3. Four Silvicultural projects including: